coohom/cloud-docs/src/dsl/pixel_process/show_structure.md

 # Room Structure Visualization

-Minvervas also support visualize structure of room (wall, floor and ceiling) in rgb rendering image using lines.
+MINERVAS also support visualize structure of room (wall, floor and ceiling) in rgb rendering image using lines.

 * Note that this function are only supported under perspective camera.